pimcore/pimcore/doc/Development_Documentation/01_Getting_Started/00_Installation.md

 COMPOSER_MEMORY_LIMIT=-1 composer create-project pimcore/demo-ecommerce my-project
 ```

+> Note: if installation is made on a custom PIMCORE_ENVIRONMENT value (different than those provided, see [app/config](https://github.com/pimcore/skeleton/tree/master/app/config), you need to prepare before the `app/config/config_[env_name].yml` file or to run the command like this `PIMCORE_ENVIRONMENT= COMPOSER_MEMORY_LIMIT=-1 composer create-project ...`

 Point the document root of your vhost to the newly created `/web` folder (eg. `/your/project/web`).
 Keep in mind, that Pimcore needs to be installed **outside** of the **document root**.
 Specific configurations and optimizations for your webserver are available here: